Vimeo • Product Design Lead • 2022

 • Only 5% of returning users fully understood how Vimeo could meet their specific needs.

-This data validated our hypothesis for a more intuitive, high-converting onboarding experience to showcase Vimeo’s full potential.
+Data validated our hypothesis: a more intuitive, high-converting onboarding experience was essential to demonstrating Vimeo’s full potential.

-Vimeo’s diverse product offering from video creation to virtual event hosting and content monetisation—attracted three distinct user segments.
+Vimeo’s expanded product offerings—from video creation to virtual events and content monetisation—attracted three distinct user segments.

-Partnering with UX Research, we explored key behaviour influencers:
+Partnering with UX Research, we explored key behavioral influences:

-• Their biggest challenges in adopting video solutions.
+• What were their biggest challenges in adopting video solutions?

-• How Vimeo could immediately demonstrate value for their specific needs.
+• How could Vimeo immediately demonstrate its value for their specific needs?

-These insights became the foundation for redefining Vimeo’s onboarding experience, ensuring users were guided toward the features that mattered most to them—right from the start.
+These insights formed the foundation for a redefined onboarding experience that guided users toward the most relevant features from the start.

 Ideation: defining a framework for success

-2. Moment of value experience: Users perform their first action on Vimeo to complete their job successfully.
+2. Value experience: Users perform their first successful action on Vimeo.

-3. Moment of value adoption: Users invite their team members to collaborate through video.
+3. Value adoption: Users invite teammates to collaborate through video.

 To accelerate these moments, I restructured Vimeo’s onboarding journey into a personalized, goal-oriented flow:

-• Segmenting users by role → Identifying their key problem immediately.
+• Segmenting users by role to immediately identify their key problem.

-• Contextualizing Vimeo’s value → Showcasing relevant features before asking users to take action.
+• Contextualising Vimeo’s value by showcasing relevant features before asking users to take action.

-• Guiding users toward early wins → Ensuring their first interaction is impactful.
+• Guiding users toward early wins to ensure their first interactions were impactful.

 With a clear understanding of our problem space, I crafted three approaches considering ease of completion, engagement, and personalisation.

-1. Wireframe #1: One-page survey → Feature highlight → Guided tour
+1. One-page survey → Feature highlight → Guided tour

-2. Wireframe #2: Direct entry → Survey → Feature highlight & tour
+2. Direct entry → Survey → Feature highlight & tour

-3. Wireframe #3: Multi-step, personalized feature showcase → CTA-driven engagement
+3. Multi-step, personalised feature showcase → CTA-driven engagement

-I conducted an A/B/C test against our existing survey design.
-Our goal: Identify the most effective path to user activation.
+I conducted an A/B/C test against our existing survey design to identify the most effective path to user activation.

 What we learned:

-1. Give before you ask – Users expected immediate value when providing input.
+1. Give before you ask: users expected immediate value in exchange.

 Delivering an optimised solution